On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Generalized genus and Pl ucker formulas. Proof of Theorem

 \section{Generalized genus and Pl\"ucker formulas.
 Proof of Theorem \ref{thalg2}}

-The proof of Theorem \ref{thalg2} is based on generalized Pl\"ucker and genus formulas for planar algebraic curves and their corollaries presented in \cite[subsection 3.1]{gs}.
-It is done by a modified version of Eugenii Shustin's arguments from \cite[subsection 3.2]{gs}.
-The main observation is that the assumptions of the theorem on the projective Puiseux exponents of local branches of the curve and Pl\"ucker formulas yield that the singularity invariants of the considered curve $\gamma$ must obey a relatively high lower bound.
+The proof of Theorem \ref{thalg2} is based on generalized Pl\"ucker and genus formulas for planar algebraic curves and their corollaries, see, e.g., \cite[subsection 4.1]{gs}.
+It is done by a modified version of Eugenii Shustin's arguments from \cite[subsection 4.2]{gs}.
+The main observation is that the assumptions of Theorem \ref{iii} on the Puiseux exponents of local branches of the curve and Pl\"ucker formulas yield that the singularity invariants of the considered curve $\gamma$ must obey a relatively high lower bound.
 On the other hand, the contribution of its potential singular (inflection) points, which lie in the conic $\ii$, appears to be not sufficient to fit that lower bound, unless the curve is a conic.